themotoritz/lifemanagementsystem/README.md

 - importer is missing group id, occurrence
 - group views: mark/exclude event which are in the past
 - unite timeslot and event model
+- add validation error messages on new form